Nan Yeomans Grant for Artistic Development

 Specific Eligibility Criteria

-- This grant is open to all emerging artists and artisans between 17- 40 years of age, in the early years of their professional careers.
-The Nan Yeomans Grant defines an ’emerging’ artist and artisan as one who has specialized training in his or her field (not necessarily gained in an academic institution), who is at an early stage in his or her career, and who has created a modest independent body of work.
+- This award is open to all emerging artists and artisans between 17-40 years of age, in the early years of their professional careers.
+The Nan Yeomans Grant defines an ’emerging’ artist and artisan as one who has specialized training in their field (not necessarily gained in an academic institution), who is at an early stage in their career, and who has created a modest independent body of work.

 - Only artists working in visual media may apply.
 This includes all disciplines and cross-disciplines of painting, printmaking, drawing, photography, sculpture, installation, pottery, weaving, spinning and sewing, glasswork, and metalwork, and also includes video and experimental film-making.
 Experimental sound work and performance art may be considered if the art practice in question has a visual component and/or speaks to a visual arts context.